Hot Rod House

-The owners' original house was a turn-of-the century bungalow purchased years ago for its views and affordable price in the then working class neighborhood of Queen Anne with the idea of eventually “hot rodding” it: to build a new house on top of the existing foundations and structural walls, leaving many parts of the original house intact,
+The owners’ original house was a turn-of-the century bungalow purchased years ago for its views and affordable price with the idea of eventually “hot rodding” it: to build a new house on top of the existing foundations and structural walls, leaving many parts of the original house intact.

 Antonius, Melissa.
 “Wir Schauen Bis Zum Morgengrauen.”
 Architectural Digest Germany, March 2011, 71.
 Print.